 We may extend credit to a customer based on an evaluation of its financial condition, usually without requiring collateral.
 However, the financial difficulties of a customer could cause us to curtail or eliminate business with them.
 We may also assume more credit risk relating to the receivables from that customer.
 Our inability to collect receivables from our largest customers or from a group of customers would have an adverse effect on our business.
 If any of our customers were to liquidate, we would incur additional costs if we choose to purchase the customer's inventory of our products to protect brand equity.

-Disruptions in local or global business conditions from events such as pandemics or other health issues, geo-political or local conflicts, supply chain disruptions, political developments, civil unrest, terrorist attacks, adverse weather conditions, climate changes or seismic events can have a short-term and, sometimes, long-term impact on consumer spending, which in turn could adversely affect our business, financial condition and results of operations.
+Disruptions in local or global business conditions from events such as health crises, geo-political or local conflicts, supply chain disruptions, political developments, civil unrest, terrorist attacks, adverse weather conditions, climate changes or seismic events can have a short-term and, sometimes, long-term impact on consumer spending, which in turn could adversely affect our business, financial condition and results of operations.
 Moreover, a downturn in the economies of, or continuing weak economic environments in, the countries where we sell our products or a disruption of business conditions in those countries could adversely affect consumer confidence, the financial strength of our distributors and retailers and, in turn, our sales and profitability.

 Volatility in the financial markets and a related economic downturn in key markets or markets generally throughout the world have had, and in the future could have, an adverse effect on our business.
 We may need or choose to seek additional financing to operate or expand our business, and deterioration in global financial markets or an adverse change in our credit ratings could make future financing difficult or more expensive.